top of page

 • 3 min read

-For decades, mainstream healthcare has treated the body as a mostly mechanical system — muscles, joints, nerves, posture, load.
-Useful, but incomplete.
-What this biomechanical lens has often missed is something both obvious and profound:
+For decades, mainstream healthcare has treated the body as a mechanical system — muscles, joints, nerves, posture, and load.
+While this approach is useful, it is incomplete.
+What this biomechanical lens often misses is something both obvious and profound: Emotions have an energy cost.
+And the body pays that cost whether we acknowledge the emotion or not.
+This isn’t just a metaphor; it’s physiology.

 Emotions Are Metabolic Events

-• stress hormones
+• Stress hormones

-• changes in heart rate and breathing
+• Changes in heart rate and breathing

-• shifts in immune activity
+• Shifts in immune activity

-• mitochondrial “defence mode”
+• Mitochondrial “defense mode”

-• increased energy demand
+• Increased energy demand

 In the energy-constraint model, these responses reallocate energy away from long-term processes like:

-• tissue repair
+• Tissue repair

-• digestion
+• Digestion

-• sleep quality
+• Sleep quality

-• immune balance
+• Immune balance

-• cognitive clarity
+• Cognitive clarity

-This is why people often feel pain, fatigue, headaches, gut symptoms, or flare‑ups during emotionally heavy periods — even if nothing “physical” has changed.
+In other words, emotional stress steals energy from repair mode.
+This is why people often feel pain, fatigue, headaches, gut symptoms, or flare-ups during emotionally heavy periods — even if nothing “physical” has changed.

-When emotions are pushed down, minimised, or never fully processed, the physiological stress response can continue in the background — quietly, chronically, and expensively.
+Many people assume that if they don’t feel stressed, they aren’t stressed.
+But the body doesn’t work that way.
+When emotions are pushed down, minimized, or never fully processed, the physiological stress response can continue in the background — quietly, chronically, and expensively.

 This is especially true for:

-• childhood emotional suppression
+• Childhood emotional suppression

-• unresolved grief
+• Unresolved grief

-• unresolved shock
+• Unresolved shock

-• chronic overwhelm
+• Chronic overwhelm

-• perfectionism and self‑pressure
+• Perfectionism and self-pressure

 These patterns can run for years without conscious awareness.
-The person may say, “I’m fine,” while their physiology is spending energy as if they’re still under threat.
-In fact, it is estimated that when cells are experiencing stress they "burn" sixty percent more energy, and age at an accelerated rate.
+A person may say, “I’m fine,” while their physiology is spending energy as if they’re still under threat.
+In fact, it is estimated that when cells are experiencing stress, they "burn" sixty percent more energy and age at an accelerated rate.
+This creates a long-term energy drain that the person cannot see — but their body can feel.

 Historical Stress Leaves a Metabolic Footprint

-Old emotional wounds can keep the system in a subtle state of vigilance:
+The nervous system remembers what the mind forgets.
+Old emotional wounds can keep the system in a subtle state of vigilance, leading to:

-• increased involuntary muscle tension
+• Increased involuntary muscle tension

-• shallow breathing
+• Shallow breathing

-• increased inflammation
+• Increased inflammation

-• mitochondrial fission (defence mode)
+• Mitochondrial fission (defense mode)

-• reduced capacity for repair
+• Reduced capacity for repair

 This is why people often experience:

-• chronic headaches
+• Chronic headaches

-• persistent muscle pain
+• Persistent muscle pain

-• niggly joint pains
+• Niggly joint pains

-• fatigue
+• Fatigue

-• gut issues
+• Gut issues

-• sleep disruption
+• Sleep disruption

-• flare‑ups during life stress
+• Flare-ups during life stress

 Not because they’re “broken,” but because their system is still paying an old energy debt.